UlughBeg86/Data-science_and_Machine-Learning/UDEMY/README.md

-In this UDEMY online <b>data science and machine learning Bootcamp</b>, I have completed all of the courses, exercises and capstone projects.
+In this <b>UDEMY</b> online <b>data science and machine learning Bootcamp</b>, I have completed all of the courses, exercises and capstone projects.
 From the courses, I have gain

 #### 1.Data Analysis:
 - <b>Numpy</b>: Numerical computing with arrays and matrices.